 After graduating from the University of Michigan in 2012 with a degree in International Relations & Romance Languages and Literature, Laura traveled to South America to teach English in Brazil.
 After spending some time teaching in a small town, she moved to Buenos Aires, Argentina where she was able to pursue a career in soccer.
 Laura played professionally for 2 years while teaching English at a local University.
 After her time abroad, Laura made the trip back to the States where she settled in Portland, Oregon.
 In 2015, she took a position as an intern with the Timbers in the Community Relations Department (in time to win the MLS Cup) before working in Marketing and Development with the local nonprofit, Vive Northwest.
 During this time, she also took a leadership position with the Michigan Alumni Association and still actively supports Michigan football (Go Blue!).
 In 2017, Laura received an offer to play soccer for a small club in Mulhouse, France, which she couldn’t refuse.
 After spending a year playing and traveling in Europe, Laura has resettled back in Portland and is enjoying her role at Thesis, playing soccer for fun and seeing how many rec sports leagues she can compete in every season.

 Brit Redline (he/him) is a Director, Strategic Accounts at C.H.
-Robinson, Inc. where he creates supply chain, logistics and transportation solutions for regional and global organizations.
-Brit completed his Bachelors of Science in Business Administration, Master of Science in Counseling and Masters of Business Administration from the University of Vermont.
-He serves on the board of several other non-profit organizations and is actively involved in the community.
-Brit enjoys volunteering his time through local and international service projects.
+Robinson, Inc. where he develops and leads the strategy and execution around supply chain, logistics, transportation and technology solutions for a variety of global clients.
+Brit completed his Bachelor of Science in Business Administration, Master of Science in Counseling and Master of Business Administration from the University of Vermont.

 Brit has coached the middle school soccer team at Portland Christian School and serves on the board of several non-profit organizations.
 He has led numerous other roles mentoring youth in and out of the classroom.
 Brit enjoys volunteering both locally and internationally, and spending time in the outdoors, whether it be swimming, hiking, sailing, running, biking and has a passion for old cars and tractors.